elboza/lai-chat-cli/README.md

 /system : add a chat system info
-/filesubmit : read a file content and sent it to the model as an input /file : read a file and add it it the chat system info /newmodel : set a new model. the format is provider:model /models : show available models
+/filesubmit : read a file content and sent it to the model as an input /file : read a file and add it it the chat system info /newprovider : set a new provider.
+/newmodel : set a new model.
+/models : show available models
 /showmodelname : toggle show model name in response /refresh : print again all chat logs to console